Short Theatre 2023 returns to Rome from September 3rd to 17th

-Rome’s annual Short Theatre, the international festival dedicated to contemporary and performing arts, returns for its sixteenth edition this September with a series of evocative performances including concerts, Dj sets, dance and theatre performances, workshops, and installations, presented by artists coming together from all over the world.
-As always, the event will be spread out throughout the city in different spaces including places like WEGIL and La Pelanda – Mattatoio di Roma, Teatro Argentina, Teatro India, Teatro del Lido di Ostia and other urban spaces, which align and represent the realities active socially and culturally in the fabric of the city.
+Rome’s annual Short Theatre, the international festival dedicated to contemporary and performing arts, returns for its eighteenth edition this September with a series of evocative performances including concerts, Dj sets, dance and theatre performances, workshops, and installations, presented by artists coming together from all over the world.
+Wider than any previous editions, the event will be spread out throughout the city in different venues including places like La Pelanda – Mattatoio di Roma, Teatro Argentina, Teatro India, Teatro Nazionale, TeatroBasilica and other urban spaces where Romans and visitors enjoy their cultural life.

-September 3 – 13
+September 3 – 17

 La Pelanda – Mattatoio di Roma, Piazza Orazio Giustiniani 4